pebbie/autotome/scenario/csv2qb/README.md

 # CSV2QB

-sample test case to convert CSV into Cube Model (qb:)
+sample test case to convert CSV into [http://www.w3.org/TR/vocab-data-cube/](Cube) Model

 the mapping description is in the .jsonld file. the vocabulary for mapping is ad-hoc and is written in the context